pmahnke/stmgrts/_posts/2016/2016-03-04-guide-me-great-redeemer.md

 image: "/assets/images/2016/GUIDEME_Hymn_singing_thumb.jpg"
 excerpt: |

-    bq.
   "My only way of remembering people's addresses has been by the numbers of the hymns."

   In August 1922 All Souls Church in Haliburton Road, St Margarets was suffering a major hymnal crisis following the release of three reports:-
 ---

 <a href="/assets/images/2016/GUIDEME_Hymn_singing.jpg" title="See larger version of - Hymn singing"><img src="/assets/images/2016/GUIDEME_Hymn_singing_thumb.jpg" width="250" height="250" alt="Hymn singing" class="photo right" /></a>